 Understanding the Australian Education System

-The primary and secondary education is compulsory for students in Australia.
+Primary and secondary education is compulsory for students in Australia.
 With a large number of primary and high schools across the country, the education system has established a standard curriculum to provide equal education and knowledge to every learner.
-Despite the fact that there might be some states in which the curriculum would be modified a bit, the actual curriculum set under the Australian education system aims to nurture the important abilities and knowledge that every student should possess in life.
+Even though there might be some states in which the curriculum would be modified a bit, the actual curriculum set under the Australian education system aims to nurture the important abilities and knowledge that every student should possess in life.

-Universities and colleges for higher education in the Australian education system provides international students with diverse choices and opportunities across several study disciplines.
-Majorly renowned for its research and development, study pattern at the Australian universities ensure that students have acquired knowledge, skills, attributes, reflective capabilities and need to secure and maintain careers and contribute to the growth and development of the nation.
+Universities and colleges for higher education in the Australian education system provide international students with diverse choices and opportunities across several study disciplines.
+Majorly renowned for its research and development, study patterns at Australian universities ensure that students have acquired knowledge, skills, attributes, reflective capabilities and the need to secure and maintain careers and contribute to the growth and development of the nation.
 This is why the country has a special focus on graduate employability in academic strategic plans.
 Further, the employability plans are just not limited to on-campus hiring but involve industry visits too.